Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

 If $r$ is of Type 1, we have the following cases:

-I(0) A composition of a rectangle $r$ of Type 1 and $p$, a double-region of type $L$ or $R$, where they do not have any corner in common.
-This composition can be counted in either $\partial \circ F$ or $F\circ\partial$.
+I(0) A composition of a pseudo-rectangle $r$ of Type 1 and a pseudo-domain $p\in \sigma^F$, where they do not have any corners in common.
+This composition can be counted in either of $\partial \circ F$ or $F\circ\partial$.

-I(1) A composition in either way of $r$, a rectangle of Type 1 and $p\in \pi^F$, where they have one corner in common and $r$ does not contain $x_0$ (or $x_1$) in its boundary.
-This composition has a unique concave corner, cutting in either order gives two different decompositions.
-See Figure~\ref{I1}.
+I(1) A composition of $r$ (a pseudo-rectangle of Type 1) and $p\in \sigma^F$ in either order, where they have one corner in common and $r$ does not contain $w_0$ (or $w_1$) in its boundary.
+This composition has a unique concave corner, cutting through this concave corner in either of the two possible manners results in a decomposition.
+See Fig.~\ref{I1}.

-I($1'$) A composition of a rectangle $r$ of Type 1 and $p\in \pi^F$, where they share one corner and $x_0$ (or $x_1$) is in the boundary of $r$.
-There are two cases here.
-First $x_0$ (or $x_1$) is in the right edge of $r$.
-Second, the bottom right corner of $r$ is $x_0$ (or $x_1$) and $p$ is trivial in the same sheet as $r$.
-See Figure~\ref{I12}.
+I($1'$) A composition of a pseudo-rectangle $r$ of Type 1 and $p\in \sigma^F$, where they share one corner and $w_0$ (or $w_1$) is in the boundary of $r$.
+In this case, at least one of the edges of $r$ is contained in the circles that are not in $\t G$, hence the composite region is of the form $r*p$ and is counted in $F\circ \partial$.
+Considering that $r$ is empty from basepoints, there are two possibilities here: First $w_0$ (or $w_1$) is in the right edge of $r$.
+Second, the lower-right corner of $r$ is $w_0$ (or $w_1$).

-I(2) A composition in either way of a rectangle $r$ of Type 1 and $p\in \pi^F$, where they share two corners and $x_0$ (or $x_1$).
-In this case the only possibility for $p$ is to have a nontrivial type $L$ region in at least one sheet.
-See Figure~\ref{I2}.
+I(2) A composition in either order of a pseudo-rectangle $r$ of Type 1 and $p\in \sigma^F$, where they share two corners other than possibly $w_0$ (or $w_1$).
+See Fig.~\ref{newII0}.

-I(3) A domain which contains a vertical column of width one in one of the two sheets.
-In this case the only possibility for $p$ is to have a complexity 3 region in at least one sheet and shares three corners with $r$.
-See Figure~\ref{I12}.
+I(3) A composition of a pseudo-rectangle $r$ of Type 1 and $p\in \sigma^F$, where they share three corners other than possibly $w_0$ (or $w_1$).
+In this case we can see that the composite region contains one of the two columns that contain $O_1$ and $X_1$.
+See Figs.~\ref{newI3L} and \ref{newI3R}.

-If $r$ is of Type 2, it can only appear in terms of the form $F\circ\partial$ and we have the following cases:
+If $r$ is of Type 2, it can only appear in the terms of the form $\partial\circ F$ and we have the following cases: